 November is Adopt A Senior Pet Month.
-And, today is my birthday.
-I’ll admit that these days, I move a wee bit slower than in my youth.
+Like older pets, I also move a wee bit slower than in my youth.
 Shadow-Pup helps keep me active and young, as well as chasing and engaging the more mature Karma-Kat.
 Aging dogs and senior cats rock!

 Old Fogey Pets Love To The Max!